kanidm/kanidm/kanidm_book/src/oauth2.md

     kanidm system oauth2 warning_enable_legacy_crypto <resource server name>

 In the settings menu, configure the discovery url and client id and secret.

+You can choose to disable other login methods with:

+    php occ config:app:set --value=0 user_oidc allow_multiple_user_backends

+You can login directly by appending `?direct=1` to your login page still.
+You can re-enable other backends by setting the value to `1`